dominathan/Whiteboarding/README.md

-         context ‘if the number 8 is given’ do it 'should return all primes before it return’ do expect(prime_upto(8).to eq([2,3,5,7])
+         context ‘if the number 8 is given’ do it 'should return all primes before 8’ do expect(prime_upto(8).to eq([2,3,5,7])
               end
          end